datastaxdevs/workshop-nosqlbench/homework/homework.md

   keyspace=nbkeyspace       \
   rampup-cycles=1000        \
   main-cycles=1000          \
+  errors=count              \
   cyclerate=50              \
   --progress console:5s
 ```

-_(in this case, keep in mind that the scenario is still called "astra" simply
+_(in this case, keep in mind that the scenario is still called "astra" for simplicity;
-to denote the fact that the keyspace is supposed to already exist and will
+in particular, even in this case the keyspace is expected to already exist and will
-not be created within the workload.)_
+not be created as part of the workload.)_

 Good luck!